GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_internal_server/README.md

 ### Testing

-You can see the Secure Cloud Function running, doing a insert at Bigquery table.
+You can see the Secure Cloud Function running, uploading a file on the bucket.

 * Go to [Cloud Storage console](https://console.cloud.google.com/storage/)
 * Select your Serverless project